-Curry Puffs with Leftover Curry
+Vegetarian Curry Puffs with Leftover Curry

 curry puffs with dipping sauce in a plate.

-This is not a traditional Asian curry puff recipe in any regard, but a great substitute when you are craving for something in the evenings.
+This is not a traditional Asian curry puff recipe in any regard, but a great substitute when you are craving something in the evenings.

-This is an ideal option when you have lots of leftover curries or you don’t want to feed a day-old dish to your family but want to transform it into something unusual and delicious evening snack on a busy mid-week.
+This is an ideal option when you have lots of leftover curries, or you don’t want to feed a day-old dish to your family but want to transform it into something unusual and delicious evening snack on a busy mid-week.

 I’ve used a day-old curried potatoes and peas (aloo mutter) for filling.
-You can also stuff curry puffs with any leftovers such as jeera aloo, knol khol curry, roasted baby potatoes, aloo gobipaneer jalfrezi and chickpea salad.
+You can also stuff curry puffs with any leftovers such as jeera aloo, knol khol curry, aloo palak, roasted baby potatoes, aloo gobipaneer jalfrezi and chickpea salad.
 This is also a great way to entice picky kids to eat healthy meals.

 Looking for more recipes with puff pastry sheets?
 Then check mini apple turnover, paneer puff, pesto puff pastry pinwheels and air fryer cinnamon rolls on the blog.

 These ridiculously easy potato curry puffs can be adapted to suit your taste preference.
-Not only leftover curries but these puffs could also be made with random veggies lying in the refrigerator or that are about to end up in the bin.
+Not only leftover curries, but these puffs could also be made with random veggies lying in the refrigerator or that are about to end up in the bin.

 You can make the curry puff filling with random veggies as shown in Vegetarian stuffed zucchini boats.
 The options for stuffing are endless, you can stuff it with just anything you and your family enjoy!
 You can substitute store bought puff pastry sheets with frozen paratha.